yxbh/Cpp-Delegate-Library-Collection/README.md

  * VC workarounds (e.g. C++11 non-conformance workarounds).

 ## Test
 Boost unit test is also available under the unit_test directory.
-Both a VS2013 and a Qt project are provided.
+Both a VS2015 and a Qt project(outdated) are provided.
 You will have to modify the Boost library paths to your own before you build the tests.
 VS solution is setted up to run the test post-build.

 ## Known Issues
 None AFAIK.